 It is assumed, that when you leave a parent, grandparent or loved one in the care of a nursing home or assisted living home that they will be taken care of and attended to properly.
 Unfortunately, that is not always the case.
 Often times due to neglect on the part of the staff, your loved ones may become injured and suffer needlessly.
 A common injury sustained in a nursing home or assisted living home is the development of pressure ulcers also known as decubitus ulcers or bedsores.
 Bedsores are localized skin injuries commonly impacting the heels, hips and buttocks.
 They are caused by the victim not being properly supervised or cared for as they experience a lack of blood flow, oxygen and other nutrients to the affected area.
 If nursing home negligence has led to your loved ones developing bedsores you may be entitled to benefits and compensation.
-It is a wise move for you to speak with a Maryland assisted living home lawyer experienced in handling bedsore injury cases.
+It is a wise move for you to speak with our Maryland bedsore injury lawyers.

-If your loved one has sustained a bedsore injury in a Maryland assisted living facility, treatment center or nursing home please contact our attorneys.
+If your loved one has sustained a bedsore injury or a pressure sore in a Maryland assisted living facility, treatment center or nursing home please contact our Annapolis MD nursing home neglect attorneys.
 They will thoroughly analyze your case, determine the true monetary value of your claim, identify all liable parties and make them accountable from a legal standpoint.

 Stages Of Pressure Ulcers (Bedsores)

 Bedsores and pressure ulcers sores are categorized into 4 separate stages.
 They are:

 Stage I: Intact skin with non-blanchable (whitening of the skin due to temporarily restricting blood flow)redness of a localized area usually over a bony prominence.
 Darkly pigmented skin may not have visible blanching; its color may differ from the surrounding area.